saadbess/saadbess.com/src/posts/2023-09-30-creating-a-content-recommendation-plugin-in-11ty.md

 related = [...new Set(related)].slice(0, 2);
 ```

-1. `[...new Set(related)]`: This is a trick to remove duplicates from the array.
-By converting the array to a `Set` and then back to an array, any duplicates are automatically removed.
+1. `[...new Set(related)]`: To remove duplicates from an array, convert the array to a `Set` and back to an array.
+Any duplicates are automatically eliminated this way.
-2. `slice(0, 2)`: Limits the related posts array to the first 3 items.
-You can adjust the number as desired.
+2. `slice(0, 2)`: This limits related posts array to only 3 items at any one time - adjust as necessary!

 ### Attach related posts to the current post